famousj/the-little-hooner/hooner.md

 **A:** Yes,

-> because it is a list, and all lists are cells.
+> because it is a list, and all lists are nouns

 **Q:** Is it true that this is a list